|From Usability Matters by Matt Lacey

 People aren’t all the same

-People who use your app are different from you, and categorizing their differences requires that you think about them in groups.
+If you’re in discussion with mobile app developers then you need to understand that the people who use your app are different from you, and categorizing their differences requires that you think about them in groups.
 Other differences exist that you should consider as well.

 Disability is a term that has many connotations.
 It can have negative implications and can result in discrimination.
 It covers physical, mental, emotional, and developmental impairments that affect people from birth, or as the result of an event during a person’s life.

-Rather than use the term disability, it can be more helpful to think about inclusivity or universal accessibility.
+Furthermore, rather than use the term disability, it can be more helpful to think about inclusivity or universal accessibility.
 Using these terms can help us to think about how we can create something useful, and usable by more people, instead of concentrating on their differences or limitations.

 By being fully inclusive, we can avoid discriminating on a wide range of factors that extend beyond an individual’s abilities, but also includes knowledge, education, culture, location, gender, and age.
 It may not be possible to make something that’ll work for everybody all the time, but by considering all people, we can make something for the broadest spectrum.